x8rr/ubyt/README.md

  **IF YOU HAVE PAID ANY SUM OF MONEY FOR THIS SOFTWARE, DEMAND A REFUND IMMEDIATELY.
 THIS IS FREE SOFTWARE, AND SHOULD NOT BE REDISTRIBUTED FOR A COST.**

 ## reports
-if you find a bug or problem on the website, feel free to report it via the built in bug report form on the site -OR- by opening a github issue
+if you find a bug or problem on the website, feel free to report it by opening a github issue

 ## credits
 https://jcwyt.com/ - js